medcomdk/dk-medcom-messaging/docs/assets/documents/Intro-Technical-Spec-ENG.md

   <tr>
     <td class="tg-ne9s">MedComMessagingMessageHeader</td>
     <td class="tg-ne9s">MessageHeader</td>
-    <td class="tg-ne9s">The header of a message, from this profile is the vital information in a message referenced.
-This profile shall always be the first referenced profile, when the type of the Bundle is 'message'.</td>
+    <td class="tg-ne9s">The header of a message, which profile shall always be the first referenced profile, when the type of the Bundle is 'message'.
+This profile holds references to the fundamental information in a message such as sender, receiver and the content of the message.</td>
     <td class="tg-ne9s">MessagHeader id<br>Narrative text<br>Type of message<br>Sender Organization<br>Receiver Organization<br>Carbon Copy<br>Receiver of the receipt</td>
   </tr>
   <tr>